-Printmaking I
+Printmaking

-CRT HRS:3 LEC HRS:2 LAB HRS:4 OTH HRS:0 This studio course explores the use of basic printmaking media and techniques.
+CRT HRS:3 LEC HRS:2 LAB HRS:4 OTH HRS:0 This studio art course introduces the materials, processes, and concepts pertaining to traditional and contemporary printmaking.
+The course explores the use of varied tools and techniques along with the formal and conceptual principles to create editioned and unique works.
+Prerequisite: None.

-Art Metals I
+Metals

-CRT HRS:3 LEC HRS:2 LAB HRS:4 OTH HRS:0 This course is an exploration of ideas using basic techniques in jewelry and metal construction.
+CRT HRS:3 LEC HRS:2 LAB HRS:4 OTH HRS:0 This studio art course introduces metalsmithing using basic techniques in jewelry design and metal construction.
+The course provides instruction and practical fabrication experience as it relates to the design and production of smallscale functional and/or non-functional objects.
 Prerequisite: None.